instedd/cdx/README.md

 This is a Github page https://pages.github.com/

-To build the project locally install jekyll[http://jekyllrb.com/] with `gem install jekyll` and serve it using `jekyll serve --watch`
+To build the project locally install jekyll (http://jekyllrb.com/) with `gem install jekyll` and serve it using `jekyll serve --watch`

+The project is hosted in http://dxapi.org/